Have You Been Injured in an Accident with a GEICO Insured?

-When a person with a potential claim against GEICO suffers an injury, GEICO has a duty to investigate the claim and, when appropriate, pay the damages for which its insured is legally liable.
-As with any insurance company, GEICO adjusters also carry a variety of potential defenses to liability for a claim.
+When a person with a potential claim against GEICO suffers an injury, GEICO has a duty to investigate the claim.
+Further, when appropriate, they should pay the damages for which its insured is legally liable.
+As with any insurance company, GEICO adjusters use a variety of potential defenses to liability for a claim.
 Insurance companies may rely on the following arguments in disputing the amount of a claim:

-- Comparative Negligence – Under Illinois comparative negligence statutes, if the injured person is more than 50% at fault for his own injuries, he cannot recover damages.
+- Comparative Negligence.
+Under Illinois comparative negligence statutes, the injured person cannot be more than 50% at fault for his own injuries.
+Otherwise, he cannot recover damages.
 If an injured person is 50% or less responsible, the court reduces his settlement by that percentage.

-- Open and Obvious – Under Illinois premises liability law, a property owner owes no damages for a defect the plaintiff did or should have noticed.
+- Open and Obvious.
+Under Illinois premises liability law, a property owner may owe no or less damages for a defect the plaintiff did or should have noticed.

-- Premises status: A property owner has minimal responsibility for an adult trespasser.
+- Trespassers.
+A property owner has minimal responsibility for an adult trespasser.
 She may successfully defend a premises liability case by proving a plaintiff was a trespasser.

 How Much Will My Lawyer Cost?

-If you were injured due to someone else’s negligence and a GEICO adjuster has contacted you, talk to us first.
-We’ll schedule a free appointment to discuss your case and determine if we can help you.
-When appropriate, our firm may agree to handle a client’s case on a contingency basis, in which we receive our fee only out of any settlement or judgment in our client’s favor.
+If you sustain an injury due to someone else’s negligence and a GEICO adjuster is calling you, talk to us first.
+We’ll provide a free consultation to discuss your case and determine if we can help you.
+Our law firm handles cases on a contingency basis.
+There is no fee unless you make a financial recovery.

 Your GEICO Insurance Personal Injury Claim Lawyer

-Recovering from a serious injury is difficult enough without having to work with insurance adjusters or negotiate with large companies.
-Some adjusters may even try to take advantage of your vulnerability; they may even try to settle with you over the phone for very little money, assuming you don’t understand your rights.
+As our injury lawyers are very aware, recovering from a serious injury is difficult enough without having to deal with insurance adjusters.
+Some adjusters will try to take advantage of your vulnerability.
+They may try to settle with you over the phone for very little money, without explaining your rights.

 Abels & Annes Personal Injury Lawyers have handled many GEICO insurance cases.
 We know that it’s important to protect our client’s legal and personal rights from day one.
 If you or a family member were injured in the Chicago, Illinois area, call us at (312) 924-7575 or contact Abels & Annes online.